ecs-aice/aice2003-asic_lab/exercise_3/README.md

 ![OpenROAD GUI](img/openroad_1.png)

 It almost feels organic, like a snake?
 That's because the design is a long shift-register, basically one long chain of flip-flops.
-At the `OpenROAD.GlobalPlacement` the instances are all placed - roughly - however the standard cells are not yet snapped into the standard cell grid.
+At the `OpenROAD.GlobalPlacement` the instances are all placed - roughly - however the standard cells are not yet legally placed on core sites yet.
 That's what `OpenROAD.DetailedPlacement` does.

+## 3.2 - Run From A Step

+So far each run we have done has re-run all previous steps.
+We don't necessarily need or want to do this every time, say where we want to keep a global placement and just influence the detailed placement.

 So, let's see how we can run from `OpenROAD.GlobalPlacement` to `OpenROAD.DetailedPlacement`.

-## 3.2 - Run From A Step

 To do this we need to start the flow `from` a step.

 ```
 librelane --pdk ihp-sg13g2 config.yaml --from OpenROAD.GlobalPlacement